czzarr/czzarr.github.com/source/_posts/2012-06-12-to-make-you-smile.markdown

 (since their pivot, as [Fab was not an overnight success on day one](http://betashop.com/post/19456853116/fab-was-an-overnight-success-on-day-474)).

-Their growth has been amazing: 4.75 members and +100 Millions in sales in just one year.
+Their growth has been amazing: 4.75 M members and +100 M in sales in just one year.
 And it seems like it's just the beginning as they've been successfully conquering mobile users: 30% to 40% of Fab’s daily visits are now via mobile.
 As mobile is the biggest growth lever that an ecommerce company can have, these figures is a